dewski/dotpath/README.md

 ## Code of Conduct

-Everyone interacting in the json-path project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/dewski/json-path/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the dotpath project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/dewski/dotpath/blob/master/CODE_OF_CONDUCT.md).